camunda/blog.camunda.org/content/post/2014/07/automated-ui-testing-with-camunda-web.md

 For an active codebase you need a flexible test suite.
 Writing tests in the described way allows you to separate test logic from page control logic so that high maintainability and better readability can be reached.<br />
 Protractor as test framework can easily be integrated in many setups, so that even changes in the technology stack only have a small impact on the test suite.<br />
 Last but not least, we decrease development time as we already get feedback from our UI tests during webapp development.<br />
-With IntelliJ we have a powerful IDE that allows us to build, run and debug UI tests.
+With IntelliJ IDEA we have a powerful IDE that allows us to build, run and debug UI tests.
 We thank <a href="http://www.jetbrains.com/" target="_blank">JetBrains </a>for the great support for our <a href="http://camunda.org/" target="_blank">open source project</a>.<br />
 <br /></div>

 </div>